June 6 2019

 states in one of his presentations that his builders

-can turn out 100gw of new reactors every year.
+can turn out 100gw of new reactors every year using the world's existing shipyards.

 I did the arithmetic.
 At that rate it would take

-Also, there are only about two decades of lithium
+Also, there might be only about two decades of lithium

 reserves in the world for making batteries for cars